rajch/LBCC-book/chapter7.md

 Variables in boolean expressions are quite a challenge.
 Unlike numbers and strings, we cannot easily deal with them at the "factor" level.
 The Boolean "factor" is a condition, which in itself starts with an expression, which may start with a variable.
 We cannot, with any certainty, assume that the variable at that point _must_ be a boolean.

 So, boolean variables, like boolean expressions, require special treatment in **ParseExpression** itself.
-The good news is that this treatment may solve the pesky error that we encoutered whenever an expression _starts with a variable_.
+The good news is that this treatment may solve the pesky error that we encountered whenever an expression _starts with a variable_.

 ## In the beginning, there was a name